markhowellsmead/permanenttourist-gallery/README.md

 - Filter dropdown options are loaded once from `/api/meta`.
 - The initial gallery request loads page `1` using the selected `per_page` value.
 - A `Load more` button fetches the next page and appends entries to the bottom of the existing list.
+- The status line shows loaded vs total count (for example `Showing 40 of 240 images`).
+- The `Load more` button label indicates the exact number of images in the next fetch (for example `Load 40 more images`).
 - The `Load more` button is automatically hidden when `X-Page` is equal to `X-Total-Pages` (or when no pages are available).

+## Single image view behavior

+The SPA detail view (lightbox-style overlay) reflects the current in-memory list selection (including active filters and loaded pages).

+- Previous/Next buttons navigate within the current filtered list order.
+- If both previous and next are unavailable (single-item context), the nav controls are hidden.
+- Keyboard navigation is supported: `ArrowLeft` for previous, `ArrowRight` for next, `Escape` to close.
+- Grid items are semantic links (`<a href="/photo/.../">`) so tab navigation and Enter activation work with keyboards.

 Possible error responses: